kpreid/timeline-ui/README.txt

 Bugs
 ----

 - Multiple events trying to be at the "current time", i.e. the memo field and clock, tend to hop around each other as they update at different times.
-My plan to fix this would be to add special handling for "now events" so that they may be
+My plan to fix this would be to add special handling for "now events" to the timeline panel so that they do not have to be updated on an arbitrary schedule by their timelines -- and "now" is a significant time for the UI anyway, so this seems reasonable.

+- No attempt is made to separate user interface code from data model code (model/view or model/view/controller) in this prototype.

 Code style
 ----------